rishitvm/Learnings/README.md

 This project implements a complete Retrieval-Augmented Generation (RAG) pipeline for the ScienceQA dataset, designed to answer science-related questions with high accuracy.
 It uses a fine-tuned MiniLM model to embed scientific documents, which are stored in ChromaDB for efficient retrieval.
 Given a user query, the system retrieves top-k relevant contexts and reranks them using a cross-encoder to ensure semantic relevance.
 A T5 model is then used to generate the final answer based on the reranked context and the original question.
 This end-to-end system showcases how semantic retrieval and generative models can be integrated for domain-specific question answering, making it ideal for educational tools and factual information systems.

 ---

+### `GPT2_Finetuned_Math_Q&A_Dockered.txt`

+### GPT-2 Fine-Tuned on GSM8K for Math Question Answering

+This project demonstrates how to fine-tune a GPT-2 model on the GSM8K dataset for solving grade-school level math problems.
+It includes:

+- ✅ A fine-tuned GPT-2 model using OpenAI's GSM8K dataset.
+- 🚀 A FastAPI backend to handle inference requests from clients.
+- 🎯 A Streamlit frontend that provides an interactive UI to test the model's predictions.
+- 🐳 Full Dockerization for portability and ease of deployment.
+- 🔗 Available on Docker Hub: `rishit89/gpt2_mathqa`

+#### Project Structure

+- `model/`: Saved fine-tuned GPT-2 model.
+- `app.py`: FastAPI server to serve the model via REST API.
+- `streamlit_app.py`: Streamlit interface to interact with the model.
+- `Dockerfile`: Instructions to build the Docker image.
+- `supervisord.conf`: Used to run both FastAPI and Streamlit simultaneously inside Docker.

+---